Prashant5ingh/Flask_API_Project_List/README.md

 2. flask db migrate - Run this every time you modify the database schema — such as adding a new model class or changing fields in an existing one.
 It generates a migration script based on the changes.
 3. flask db upgrade - Run this after each migration to apply the changes to your actual SQLite database.

+# If we use db.create_all() method then it doesn't require to run flask migrate commands seperately.
+It's your choice how you want to manage.